JexlPermissions.java

 * <p>If the package disallows JEXL introspection, none of its classes or interfaces are visible

-* to JEXL and can not be used in scripts or expression.</p>
+* to JEXL and cannot be used in scripts or expression.</p>

 * @param pack the package